General population (GP)

 Gladue factors

 During the penalty (sentencing) phase of a disciplinary proceeding, an independent correctional decision-maker must consider Gladue factors.
-In a 1999 Supreme Court of Canada decision called Gladue, the Court acknowledged that the criminal justice system has failed Indigenous people, therefore, decision-makers must consider an offender's unique circumstances as an Indigenous person, for example, the unique systemic and background factors which may have played a part in bringing them before the courts.
+In the landmark 1999 Supreme Court of Canada decision called Gladue, the Court acknowledged that the criminal justice system has failed Indigenous people.
+Consequently, decision-makers are required to consider an offender's unique circumstances as an Indigenous person, including the systemic and background factors that may have played a part in bringing them before the decision-maker.

-In the context of disciplinary proceedings on penalty, a decision-maker should consider whether the penalty (sanction) is appropriate given the circumstances of the Indigenous offender’s heritage or community connection and consider restorative justice principles, such as imposing a written reflection piece or a written apology under CAR 27(1)(e), extra duties, instead of the harmful punitive practice of segregation.
-However, without legislative reforms to the CAR penalties, under section 27(1), decision-makers are constrained with the application of restorative justice principles.
+In prison disciplinary proceedings, a decision-maker should consider whether a sanction is appropriate given the Indigenous offender’s heritage or community connections.
+They should also incorporate restorative justice principles, such as assigning a creative reflection piece, or a written apology under CAR 27(1)(e), as alternatives to harmful, punitive measures like segregation.
+However, without legislative reforms to the CAR, decision-makers are constrained in how effectively they can apply restorative justice principles under section 27(1)(d).

 His family members were in residential school and he was in foster care.
 I considered his Indigenous background in my penalty (sentencing) decision.
 I did so because I have an obligation to reintegrate rather than segregate him, impose segregation as a last resort, and support his release.
 The latest available Statistics Canada data reveal that although Indigenous people in BC make up 5% of the population, they make up 30% of the inmate population, and Indigenous people are nine times more likely to be incarcerated than non-Indigenous people.
 This current reality of the overrepresentation of the Indigenous population in corrections requires that I acknowledge Canada’s historical relationship with Indigenous people—the imposition of the residential school system—and the ongoing direct and systemic discrimination—child welfare to prison pipeline.
 I have an obligation, both legal and ethical, to consider Gladue factors.
 I must acknowledge that colonial efforts reflected in legislation, such as the Indian Act with the mandate to “assimilate the Indian”, continues to spill over, and is visible, real and felt in the form of intergenerational trauma.
 To acknowledge, recognize, and consider this is the first step in moving forward in a good way.